theKashey/use-callback-ref/README.md

 })
 ```

+💡 - `useMergeRefs` will always give you the same return, and you don't have to worry about `[localRef, ref]` unique every render.

 ## mergeRefs
 `mergeRefs(refs: arrayOfRefs, [defaultValue]):ReactMutableRef` - merges a few refs together
 is a non-hook based version.
 Will produce the new `ref` every run, causing the old one to unmount, and be _populated_ with the `null` value.